-1: Frame strategy before planning
+1. Frame strategy before planning

-Sure, you can create a meal plan using any one of these diets strategies.
+Sure, you can create a meal plan using any one of these diet strategies.
 The plan might define precisely what you will eat each and every day.
 And the plan may be very helpful in staying on a strategic course.

 But, you don’t need a meal plan to be successful on any one of these diets.
 You just need to follow the core decision-making rules.
 On a low carb diet, you restrict the intake of carbohydrates.
 When you walk into a restaurants and cannot order what’s planned for your next meal, you still know how to stay on strategy – shun the bread-basket, order broiled fish instead of pasta, and skip dessert.

-2: Cast off the shackles of resource constraints
+2. Cast off the shackles of resource constraints

 Remember: big money flows to big ideas.
 Funds trickle in to those organizations that do not offer a credible strategy to impact.

-3: Do your homework and avoid reinventing the wheel
+3. Do your homework and avoid reinventing the wheel

 This can start simply.
 Just make a call to your peer in another nonprofit and start a conversation.

-4: Imagine boldly
+4. Imagine boldly

-- How might we expand our geographic reach of existing programs?
+• How might we expand our geographic reach of existing programs?

-- What programs might be added, scaled up, or scaled back?
+• What programs might be added, scaled up, or scaled back?

-- What would your nonprofit do if its resources were doubled each year for the next five years?
+• What would your nonprofit do if its resources were doubled each year for the next five years?
 Declined by 25% next year?

 Put aside asking whether your organization should pursue a particular scenario.
 That’s a discussion for later.
 In scenario analysis, make the case for each scenario.